Vaccine mandate spawns new fear: finding and keeping workers

 Biden announced sweeping new orders Thursday that will require employers with more than 100 workers to mandate vaccinations against COVID-19 or offer weekly testing.
 The new rules could affect as many as 100 million Americans, although it’s not clear how many of those people are currently unvaccinated.

+Mark Zandi, chief economist at Moody’s Analytics, says the vaccine mandate could go a long way to boost the economy.

+“The evidence across countries is that more vaccinations means fewer infections, hospitalizations and deaths, which in turn means a stronger economy,’’ he said.

-Even those who favor Biden’s decision as a way to stop the coronavirus from spreading further are afraid that vaccination-averse workers will leave, or job seekers won’t apply for their openings.
+But even those who favor Biden’s decision as a way to stop the coronavirus from spreading further are afraid that vaccination-averse workers will quit, or job seekers won’t apply for their openings.
 Some workers may also switch to smaller companies where shots in the arm aren’t required.

 “In a tight marketplace, it’s very difficult to find employees, much less to keep our current employees,” said Jonathan Chariff, CEO of South Motors, a group of 12 auto dealerships in the Miami-Ft.
 Lauderdale area with more than 1,100 workers.
 “It’s easy for them to go and find another job elsewhere.”

 To be sure, the mandate could make some employees more comfortable working with others in tight spaces.
-Indeed, Chariff said his company supports Biden’s move.
-And although he, too, wants to make sure all workers are vaccinated to keep them safe, he decided against requiring it because of the labor shortage.
-Right now he has 80 to 100 openings.
+Indeed, Chariff said his company supports Biden’s move and wants to make sure all workers are vaccinated to keep them safe, especially after two employees died from the virus.
+However, the company decided against requiring them because of the labor shortage.
+Right now, Chariff has 80 to 100 openings.

 Karl Wadensten, CEO of Richmond, Rhode Island-based VIBCO Vibrators, was an early adopter of masks, weekly virus testing and temperature checks at his manufacturing business and has encouraged vaccinations, but fears he’d lose employees if he forced them to get the jab.